 Fritz is, quite simply, the BOMB.
-If you’re looking for “the all around package”, TheRetirementManifesto.com deserves a bookmark in your browser.
+If you’re looking for “the all-around package”, TheRetirementManifesto.com deserves a bookmark in your browser.
 Not only is Fritz an excellent writer, he’s also a stellar photographer.

 And get this, he knows a thing or two about personal finance!
 What I most appreciate about Fritz is his positive attitude.
 He wears his love for his family on his internet sleeve.
 Best Personal Finance Blog?
-How about best person!
+How about the best person!

 I’m glad to have virtually met this guy.
 The Manifesto is like a cup of hot cocoa on a sub-zero winter’s day.